Alan-Muk/WorldCitiesProcessing/README.md

-#  World Cities Wave Visualization
+  World Cities Wave Visualization

-A generative data visualization built in **Processing** that transforms global city data into a cinematic, time-based animation of population influence and geographic waves.

 ---

-##  Overview
+  Overview

 This project visualizes cities around the world using latitude and longitude data.
 Cities appear gradually by country, with larger cities acting as “leaders” that emit expanding wave signals.
 Capital cities are highlighted with animated labels that fade in and out over time.